moinonin/jetpack-framework/README.md

 ===== ... writing application directories ===========
 all set! cd to (my-website) and see if it worked
 Ensure all dependencies are installed.
-Run the command *npm run install* for the dependencies.
+Run the command *npm install* for the dependencies.
 Initiate the project by running *npm run rot*.
 #===================end ======================================#
 Do as the application says: navigate to the project directory you just created.
 Install the dependencies by doing the following: